22 Types of Frogs in Alabama

 They have pointed heads and ridges that are a lighter hue, and their bodies are long and relatively slender.
 The Southern

-Leopard Frog has a light color line on the upper part of its mouth, and its eardrums are also light in color.
+Leopard Frog has a light color line on the upper part of its mouth, and its eardrums are also light.

 These frogs are most at home in freshwater environments and spend most of their lives in or near them.
-They live in water, but they could wander away from their pond when they look for food.
+They live in water but could wander away from their pond when looking for food.

 8. Wood Frog

 This species is rare.
-Their range does not go beyond the immediate area, and scientists believe they are experiencing a precipitous decline.
+Their range does not exceed the immediate area, and scientists believe they are experiencing a steep decline.

 Their dark facial masks set them apart from other frog species, allowing easy identification.
 However, the hue of their bodies can vary quite a bit among individuals.